ArendPeter/GameMakerGuide/docs/1_Pong_YourFirstGame/7_GMLFunctions.md

 Also note how we're using variable assignment and functions together in the same line.
 We're taking the output from choose, and then using the assignment operator to direct that output toward one of our variables

-Now here's what it looks like when we press restart
+Now here's what it looks like when we press restart (i.e. the R key)

 ![](../../images/pong/ball_random_start.gif)

 But it seems a little odd that it only goes diagonal.
 We certainly don't want it to go vertical (that would be a VERY long wait), but maybe horizontal?
 Why don't you give it a try?

 <details data-summary="Update the code to have horizontal as possible direction" markdown="1">

+Moving horizontally, means our vertical speed is zero.
+So adding 0 to the ``vspeed`` choices should do the trick

 ```
 hspeed = choose(-2, 2);